Get on the Good Foot

-"Get on the Good Foot" is a funk song performed by James Brown.
-It was released in 1972 as a two-part single that charted #1 R&B and #18 Pop.
+"Get on the Good Foot" is a funk song performed by American musician James Brown.
+It was released in May 1972 by Polydor Records as a two-part single that peaked at numbers one and 18 on the US Billboard Hot R&B and Hot 100 charts.
 It also appeared on an album of the same name released that year.
 Partly due to the unwillingness of Brown's record labels to certify sales of his previous hits, "Get on the Good Foot" was his first gold record.
 Billboard ranked it as the No. 99 song for 1972.
+In 2022, Rolling Stone ranked it number 15 in their list of the "200 Greatest Dance Songs of All Time".